ianhussey/OpenSourceIRAP/README.md

 See Hussey, Thompson, McEnteggart, Barnes-Holmes & Barnes-Holmes (2015) and Greenwald, Nosek & Banaji (2003) for paper length discussions of the *D*1 score, its interpretation generally, and its application and interpretation within the IRAP.

-NB other scoring algorithms are available, such as the *G* score (adjusted gaussian fractional rank score: Sriram et al., unpublished) and the Probabilistic Index (PI: De Schryver, 2013; Thas, De Neve, Clement & Ottoy, 2012) but have not seen much use, despite their apparant conceptual and statistical advantages.
+NB other scoring algorithms are available, such as the *G* score (adjusted gaussian fractional rank score: Sriram et al., unpublished) and the Probabilistic Index (PI: De Schryver, 2013; Thas, De Neve, Clement & Ottoy, 2012; De Schryver, Hussey, Thas, Cartwright, & Barnes-Holmes, under review) but have not seen much use, despite their apparant conceptual and statistical advantages.

 #### c. *D*-IRAP vs *D*1 nomenclature
 Many published articles refer to the "*D*-IRAP" score rather than the " *D*1" score, as it was originally referred to by Greenwald et al. (2003).
 This was on the rationale that there are differences between the two, e.g., when applied to the IRAP scores are often calculated for each trial type rather than one overall score.
 However, *D*1 refers only to the general strategy of [difference between means/SD of all items, with some exclusion criteria].
 Indeed, even when applied to the IAT, "pure" *D*1s are not typically calculated; rather, one is typically calculated for blocks 3&6 and a second for 4&7 and the two are then averaged.
 As such, to separate the generic effect size scoring method from the specific analytic strategy employed in a given experiment (e.g., overall D scores, trial-type D scores, etc.), this script refers to *D*1 scores throughout.

 #### d.
-Block-pair *D*1 scores vs. All-task *D*1 scores
-Some background is required to provide the rationale to this design decision.
-The method employed to calculate *D*1 scores in much of the published research to date notes that four *D*1 scores are calculated for each test block pair, one for each trial type.
-Given that most IRAP studies deliver three pairs of test blocks, 12 *D*1 scores are therefore usually calculated.
-These are then averaged across the three block pairs to leave four trial-type *D*1 scores.
-One "overall" *D*1 score is then often calculated by averaging these four trial- type *D*1 scores (see Barnes-Holmes, Barnes-Holmes, Stewart & Boles, 2010).
-As such, this method involves the calculation of a large number of point estimation effect sizes and then averaging them together.

-An alternative "whole task" method is employed here to calculated *D*1 scores in the `data processing.r` script, whereby the number of point estimation effect sizes that are calculated is purposefully minimised.
-Instead, a smaller number of effect sizes are calculated using the maximum number of data points each.
-Specifically, an "overall" *D*1 score (simply called *D*1) is calculated from all the test block reaction times at once.
-These are split only by which half of a block pair they occurred in.
-Next, trial type *D*1 scores are calculated by splitting the reaction times up into trial types and recalculating *D*1 scores, but again pooling across all test blocks.
-This is arguably statistically more appropriate.

-I've compared *D*1 scores produced by the two methods from a real dataset of typical size (n = 61), and correlations between the two methods are extremely high (r > .99), and means and SDs are equivalent.
-Additionally, difference scores between the two are not correlated with *D*1 score or absolute values of *D*1 scores.

-The *take home point* here is that the two methods are generally comparable, so choice of method should not affect publication etc. However, the "whole task" method employed here is:
-​
-a.
-Arguably more statistically appropriate.
-b.
-Requires fewer steps and is therefore easier to explain in a manuscript, e.g., " *D*1 scores (Greenwald et al., 2003) were calculated from the test block data"
-c.
-As such, it is therefore also easier to interpret.
-d.
-Finally, by calculating all-task *D*1 scores, this method constrains the degrees of experimenter freedom regarding how to conduct exclusions of test block data (see Hussey, Thompson et al., 2015).
-While several articles to date have employed the method used by Nicholson & Barnes-Holmes (2012), which exclude *D*1 scores from single test block pairs and averages the remaining ones, De Schryver, Hughes, De Houwer & Rosseel (in prep: "On the Interpretation of Reliability in the Context of Implicit Cognition") make a persuasive argument for treating the data produced by a given instance of a measure as a single analytic unit.
-Test block exclusions can then be applied to data (e.g., median rt < 2000ms, mean rt < mean + 2.5 SD, etc.).
+Exclusions of test block data

+While several articles to date have employed the method used by Nicholson & Barnes-Holmes (2012; see Hussey, Thompson, et al., 2015 for disussion), who excluded *D*1 scores from single test block pairs and averages the remaining ones, De Schryver, Hughes, De Houwer & Rosseel (in prep: "On the Interpretation of Reliability in the Context of Implicit Cognition") make a persuasive argument for treating the data produced by a given instance of a measure as a single analytic unit.
+That is, rather than excluding individual test block pairs where the participant fails to maintain the test block criteria, De Schryver et al argue that exclusions should be done based on overall task performance.
+As such, the processing script here produces on overall test block accuracy score and one mean test block reaction time score.
+Test block exclusions can then be applied to these (e.g., outliers defined as absolute deviation from mean rt > 2.5 SD).

 ## Timing accuracy
 PsychoPy is technically capable of millosecond timing, depending on design choices by the researcher (see Garaizar & Vadillo, 2014).